clqn/clqn.github.io/index.md

 ## thanks

-thank you so much to my partner iliana ([linuxwit.ch](https://linuxwit.ch)) for helping me with the CSS on this website!! 💛💛💛
+thank you so much to my partner iliana ([linuxwit.ch](https://linuxwit.ch)) for helping me with the css on this website!! 💛💛💛